nunofachada/perfandpubtools/docs/userguide.md

 2. Download the [sorttest.py] program.
 3. Confirm that the [GNU time] program is installed (instructions also available in [sorttest.c]).
-4. In [MATLAB]/[Octave] create a `sortfolder` variable containing the full path of the folder where the benchmark output files will be placed, for example `sortfolder = '/home/user/sort'` (Unix/Linux) or `sortfolder = 'C:\Users\UserName\Documents\sort'` (Windows).
+4. In [MATLAB]/[Octave] create two variables, `sortfolder_c` and
+`sortfolder_py`, containing the full path where the C and Python benchmark output files will be placed, respectively.

 [GNU time] is usually invoked as `/usr/bin/time`, but this can vary for different Linux distributions.
 On OSX it is invoked as `gtime`.
-The usual Linux invocation is used for throughout the examples, replace it as appropriate.
+The usual Linux invocation is used for throughout the tutorial, replace it as appropriate.

 Since the [GNU time] program does not seem to be available for Windows, the given command-line instructions only run unmodified on Linux and OSX.
 On